 All tents have vents.
 Usually in the rain fly as well as the inner tent.
 They are essential at keeping air flowing through the tent which in turn helps manage internal condensation.

 Mesh doors are essential when camping in areas where bugs and insects are a problem.
 They are also very lightweight and often feature in backpacking tents where low weight is important.

-Larger tents that accomodate 3 or more people sometimes have a removable divider in the inner tent.
+Larger tents that accommodate 3 or more people sometimes have a removable divider in the inner tent.
 These are great if you need some privacy from your tent mates, or if you have kids that need to go to bed earlier that you.
 Dividers are usually made of lightweight fabric and are simply hooked into the ceiling of the inner tent.

 Internal gear hooks